 Tamir bowed and turned to Evaughnlynn and Roselyn.
 “Princess, Milady, if you please.”
 He waved toward the door, now held open by a servant.

-Benami waved at a chair after the last merchant left the room and the door closed.
+Benami gestured at a chair after the last merchant left the room and the door closed.
 “It is good to see you again, my friend, even under these circumstances.”

 “I too wish the circumstances were better.”
 Ragnon dropped into a chair.
 “But it is nice to see you again.
 I should have visited long ago.
 It’s just…things have been